lorenzofattori/M2Q-python/readme.md

 Tap2Tempo Trigger is used to synchronize the MIDI clock to the internal console global tempo (BPM) by remotely tap to the GO button of MagicQ.
 This can be useful for synchronizing Chamsys effects to MIDI Clock.
 - When a MIDI clock message is received, a Chamsys message for the remote trigger is sent out.
 - The remote trigger needs to be set up as Tap to time sel PB.

+### Wing Mode
+When selected, it will trigger the playbacks from 11 to 25 instead of 1 to 25, in this way you can still use your first 10 playbacks manually and have the "automated" triggering on the first wing playbacks

+# Set UP Chamsys
+- Software needs to be unlocked in order to receive remote control messages
+- Settings > Multi Console > Enable remote control and Enabler remote access: YES
+- Settings > Network > Chamsys remote protocol: Chamsys Rem (TX+RX no header)
+- Settings > Network > Playback sync port: must be the same of M2Q (default 6553)
+- Settings > Ports > Remote trigger type: Make + Break
+- Settings > Ports > Remote trigger action: Tap to time sel PB
+- Settings > Playback > Crossfade button function: Global Tap to time